OpenJailbreak/atrix/README.md

   * Green to RX
   * White to TX
   * Black to GND
+4. Solder a 470k resistor between one of the GNDs and the AL pin
+5. You're all set.

 ### Sync
 1. Prepare a USB-A to USB mini-B cable by cutting the USB-B side off, exposing the four wires (red, black, green, white)